kakojluzak/react-dogs/README.md

 npm install
 npm run start

-## License

-This project is licensed under the MIT License
+## if photo is not showing wait until it loads